GauBen/gautier.dev/src/articles/2025-12-28-sveltekit-sea/index.md

 This code could be improved, but it does the job---we give Rolldown a virtual entry point that does the following:

 - Import the SvelteKit runtime-agnostic `Server` and create an instance of it.
-This class is not application-specific, it requires a manifest (`builder.generateManifest()`) to inject the application routes and logic.
+This class is not application-specific, we inject the application routes and logic through a manifest (`builder.generateManifest()`).

 - Create a [Polka](https://www.npmjs.com/package/polka) HTTP server that listens on port 3000 and forwards all requests to the SvelteKit server instance.
 The SSR logic is handled by SvelteKit's `app.respond()` method.